Our consultants manage a great variety of projects with outstanding expertise, thorough preparation, and full devotion to their clients.

 László graduated in 1993 as an economist specialized in tourism and logistics at Budapest University of Economics.
 Then, led by his interest in culture and arts, he completed a dance teaching course at the Hungarian Institute of Culture and Arts (1995), and also graduated from the Art & Design Management from the Hungarian University of Applied Arts (1996).
 He also completed his PhD studies in 2000.
 He became a Certified Management Consultant (CMC) in 2003.
 He was the President of the Association of Tourism Consultants between 2006 and 2013, and founded The Tourism Observatory for Health, Healing, Wellness and Spa (2012).
 Between 2007 and 2010 he was member of the Board of Directors at the Travel and Tourism Research Association Europe Chapter.

-In the past 20 years László has tried himself at many different, not necessarily related, but very interesting fields: he has worked in a travel agency or choreographed dance performances.
+In the past 25 years László has tried himself at many different, not necessarily related, but very interesting fields: he has worked in a travel agency or choreographed dance performances.
 He has spent the longest time in education and consultancy.
-He lectures at various institutes of higher education both abroad (e.g. Germany, Austria, Estonia).
-He is the Director of Tourism and Leisure Knowledge Centre at the Budapest Metropolitan University at present.
+He lectures at various institutes of higher education both abroad (e.g. Germany, Austria, Estonia, Switzerland) and in Hungary.
+At present, he is the professional consultant of the Budapest Metropolitan University.

 He is the (co-)author of numerous specialised books (e.g.: Health and Wellness Tourism, Impacts of Tourism (in English), Az attrakciótól az élményig (From attractions to experiences), Turizmus történelmi városokban (Tourism in Historic Cities) (in Hungarian)) and articles in professional journals.